Dr Emily Roycroft

 Available student projects

 I'm available to supervise honours, masters or PhD students.
 Below is a brief description of currently available student projects.
-I also welcome students who have their own project ideas.
-Please get in touch.
+Please get in touch if you are interested in these or other options.

 Project 1: Historical demography and population dynamics in Gehyra geckos.
 This project uses whole genome data to investigate the population size across a diverse group of lizards in northern Australia.
 If you are strong in bioinformatics - or are keen to learn - and are interested in questions related to detecting population size change in the genome, this project might be for you.
 While this project has a primarily computational focus, there will also be opportunities to gain laboratory-based skills, as well as potential to join in fieldwork in northern Australia.